lksnmnn/Symbolicate-CrashReports/README.md

 ## Known Bugs

 The script only works within its previous location (the XCode package).
-If the report is malformed (like iOS crash reports from PLCrahsReporter) it could hang.
+If the report is malformed (like iOS crash reports from PLCrashReporter) it could hang.
 One needs to remove duplicated binaries in the original report.

 ## Credits